Does Using External Rewards Motivate Our Kids?

 When we give our kids real choices in life, whether major or minor, we must include money.
 I am not in agreement with giving kids an allowance to do normal household tasks as that can be associated with reward.
 There is, however, tremendous value in giving your kids money to learn fiscal responsibility.
 How to save for short term, long term, and to spend consciously is a gift you can give to your kids that will last a lifetime.

-5. Allow your kids to try new things and to take risks, as long as they are safe.
+5. Allow your kids to try new things and to take risks.

 Part of life is trying things AND FAILING!
 Encouraging kids to get out of their comfort zones (and us too), get creative, and let go of perfection is a gift that will last a lifetime!
 People who are highly successful take risks.
 Let’s not lock our kids into the fear of failure by focusing on achievement.
 Instead, encourage their efforts and allow them to enjoy the process that hard work brings.
 Failure won’t happen if you don’t try!